sensu/sensu-docs/content/sensu-go/6.4/operations/monitoring-as-code/_index.md

 {{< /language-toggle >}}

-- Copy the resource defintion to a new file (or overwrite an existing file with the same name) and show the resource definition in STDOUT:
+- Copy the resource defintion to a new file (or overwrite an existing file with the same name) and show the resource definition in stdout:

   {{< language-toggle >}}